schurhammer/gig/DESIGN.md

 ## Bit Arrays

-Bit arrays are composed of a byte array and an offset and length in bits.
+Bit arrays are composed of a byte array and an offset and a length in bits.

-When created bit array are byte aligned.
+When created bit arrays are byte aligned.
 You can then create a window into them that may or may not be byte aligned.

 Appending bit arrays copies the data into a new byte alligned bit array.